 Designed in the form of a giant sailing ship, this is where many of Vancouver’s visiting cruise ships come to dock.

-The address for Canada Place is 999 Canada Place and it’s located by the Vancouver Convention Centre about a 5- minute walk west of Waterfront Station in the heart of downtown Vancouver.
+The address for Canada Place is 999 Canada Place.
+It’s located by the Vancouver Convention Centre about a 5- minute walk west of Waterfront Station in the heart of downtown Vancouver.

 The outside deck at Canada Place goes all the way around (including up some stairs at one point).
 It makes for a pleasant walk with its views of the ocean and North Shore Mountains.

 In addition to its extensive conference facilities, Canada Place is also home to the Pan Pacific Hotel which is one of Vancouver’s finest places to stay.
 Across the street is the Fairmont Waterfront Hotel, which is also offers very nice accommodations.

-Canada Place is conveniently close to Waterfront Station, which is Vancouver’s SeaBus and main SkyTrain terminus, as well as Gastown, Granville Street, and Coal Harbour and its seawall (which goes all the way to Stanley Park).
+Canada Place is conveniently close to Waterfront Station, which is Vancouver’s SeaBus and main SkyTrain terminus, as well as Gastown, Granville Street, and Coal Harbour and the Coal Harbour Seawall (which goes all the way to Stanley Park).

 Canada Place is also not far from the Olympic Cauldron, which is just a five minute walk away on the other side of the Vancouver Convention Centre building.